 Among the first African Americans to settle in Keokuk was Charlotta Gordon Pyles.
 Charlotta and her twelve children were owned by Hugh and Sarah Gordon of Bardstown, Kentucky.
 When Hugh died in 1834, he left Charlotta and some of her children to his only daughter, Frances, with the expectation that she would give them their freedom.

-Charlotta was married to Harry Pyles—as much as a slave can be married, anyway—a man who, though free himself, was powerless to prevent his wife and children from being sold to another owner; under the laws of the day, the children’s legal status was the same as the mother’s, so the Pyles’ children were all slaves.
+Charlotta was married to Harry Pyles—as much as any enslaved person could have been married, anyway—a man who, though free himself, was powerless to prevent his wife and children from being sold to another owner.
+Under the laws of the day, the children’s legal status was the same as the mother’s, so the Pyles’ children were all born enslaved.
 In spite of the unambiguous wishes of their father, Frances Gordon’s siblings were not of the same mind about freeing the Pyles family.

 A month after losing their suit, Joe and William (and a few other relatives) sued Frances again.
 This time the sheriff arrested the Pyles family and hauled them to jail on a rainy fall night.
-Frances followed them but it took her two days to get them released, plus she was given a bill for $51.35 for the sheriff’s expenses.
+Frances followed them but it took her two days to get them released; piling on the insult, the sheriff billed her $51.35 for the costs of incarceration.
 The case against Frances was thrown out in March 1854 but she and the Pyles family were long gone by then; they left Kentucky shortly after the Pyles family was released from jail.

 Charlotta’s kidnapped son, Benjamin, had somehow heard of his mother’s plan and wrote to her asking that she purchase his freedom instead of one of the brothers-in-law.
 Faced with a terrible choice, Charlotta wrote back to him, turning him down.
 She needed the two sons-in-law out of slavery to help support their families; Benjamin was still single, and she thought he might have a chance to run away.
 Benjamin was apparently not pleased with the answer.
 Charlotta soon lost touch with him, and the family never heard from him again.